-Many of us would have been doing who God knows, but every Saturday morning, from 9:00 AM to about 3:00 PM, the gym was filled with curiosity.
+Many of us would have been doing who God knows what, but every Saturday morning and from 9:00 AM to about 3:00 PM, the gym was filled with curiosity.

 We had dreams and aspirations of being the next one to put on the Beecher jersey and make some noise.
 And so, you know, that's kind of why I do what I do because that is the cloth that I am that I'm cut from.

 00:05:22 Arthur A. Busch

 You probably didn't see this at your age, but you know Mr. Kirkland came whenever they came.

 Grover Kirkland from Northwestern and some of the others.
 I'm trying to think of the guy's last name who was getting money for summer programs for the kids.
 Yeah, Earl Jordan, a legend, and Flint.

 00:05:42 Marquise Gray

 I claimed that many boys would have never made it to big-time college basketball without his influence.

 Not without the and just that, just to extend it.